fablabbcn/fablabbcn-legacy-web/_posts/workshops/2015-04-18-four-day-bootcamp-wikihouse.md

 layout: workshop_post
 type: workshop
 workshopimg: workshops_loop/wikihouse_bootcamp.jpg
-title: 4-Day Bootcamp // Wikihouse
+title: 4-Day Bootcamp // Wikihouse (CLOSED)
 meta: "From April 14th to 17th, AA students participated in a 4-day bootcamp in Green Fab Lab to learn about the applications of digital fabrication in architecture.
 The workshop topic was to design and make a Wiki House version 4."
 author: Fab Lab BCN
 date: 2015/04/18